msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

 ```

 ### Integration/Scenario tests
-In the folder `ClimateModelling/integration_tests`, a list of scenarios have been run and saved.
+In the folder `EZclim/integration_tests`, a list of scenarios have been run and saved.
 You can run the program using the input and data provided to see if the results obtained match the expected results.

 ## Brief description of files
-* `ClimateModelling`: contains classes and scripts that make up the software.
+* `EZclim`: contains classes and scripts that make up the software.
     * `DATA/` : stores NetCDF model output files
     * `INPUT/` : stores input.txt, input_example.txt and masks, histogram bins, sample points files.
     * `RESULTS/` : stores the output of run of program